Stanford Cardinal women's basketball: Early development and the VanDerveer arrival (1974–1988)

 The Stanford Cardinal women's basketball program began varsity competition in the 1974–75 season, amid the growing impact of Title IX on collegiate athletics.
 The team competed in the Association for Intercollegiate Athletics for Women (AIAW) during its first decade, making tournament appearances in 1978, 1979, and 1980.
 Though Stanford posted some early 20-win seasons, the program lacked consistent leadership and national visibility through its first decade.
 It wasn't until the hiring of Tara VanDerveer in 1985 that the trajectory of Stanford basketball began to change.

 VanDerveer inherited a struggling program that had gone 9–19 the year prior.
 In just three seasons, she engineered a dramatic turnaround.
-Her methodical, defense-first philosophy laid the foundation for a transformation that culminated in Stanford’s first NCAA Tournament appearance in 1988.
+Her methodical, defense-first philosophy laid the foundation for a transformation that culminated in Stanford's first NCAA Tournament appearance in 1988.
 That year, the team went 27–5, won the Pac-10 regular-season title, and reached the Sweet Sixteen.

 National breakthrough and early championships (1989–1992)

-Stanford’s rise to national prominence culminated in the 1989–90 season, when the Cardinal captured their first NCAA national championship.
+Stanford's rise to national prominence culminated in the 1989–90 season, when the Cardinal captured their first NCAA national championship.
 Behind point guard Jennifer Azzi and forward Katy Steding, Stanford finished with a 32–1 record and steamrolled through the NCAA Tournament.
 The Cardinal scored 114 points in a rout of Arkansas in the Elite Eight, defeated Virginia 75–66 in the Final Four, and overcame a 17-point halftime deficit to beat Auburn 88–81 in the national championship game.
-Azzi was named the Final Four’s Most Outstanding Player and earned the Naismith and Wade Trophy awards.
+Azzi was named the Final Four's Most Outstanding Player and earned the Naismith and Wade Trophy awards.

 Stanford remained a Final Four contender in the following seasons.
 In 1991, they advanced to the national semifinals before falling to Tennessee.
 Then in 1992, the Cardinal captured their second national title.
 Led by Val Whiting, Rachel Hemmer, and Molly Goodenbour, Stanford defeated Western Kentucky 78–62 in the championship game, capping a dominant tournament run.
-Goodenbour, who hit a then-record 18 three-pointers during the tournament, was named the Final Four’s Most Outstanding Player.
-By the mid1990s, Tara VanDerveer had firmly established Stanford as one of the top programs in the country.
+Goodenbour, who hit a then-record 18 three-pointers during the tournament, was named the Final Four's Most Outstanding Player.
+By the mid 1990s, Tara VanDerveer had firmly established Stanford as one of the top programs in the country.